 Completing ATI (Assessment Technologies Institute) performance assessments provide Associate Degree and Practical Nursing students the opportunity to take standardized assessments in a format similar to the national licensure exam for registered nurses (NCLEX-RN & PN).
-When included as a part of course requirements, students are required to take ATI assessments at the scheduled times.
+When included as a part of course requirements, students must take ATI assessments at scheduled times.